 It is not the role of the Commissioner to endorse or ban particular technologies.
-Rather, it is her role to explain how the existing legal framework applies to the processing of personal data, to promote awareness of the risks and safeguards, and to monitor and enforce the law.
+Rather, it is their role to explain how the existing legal framework applies to the processing of personal data, to promote awareness of the risks and safeguards and to monitor and enforce the law.

 1.6 What are the requirements of the law?

 LFR involves the processing of personal data, biometric data and, in the vast majority of cases seen by the ICO, special category personal data.
-While the use of LFR for law enforcement is covered by Part 3 of the Data Protection Act 2018 (DPA 2018), outside of this context the relevant legislation is the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018).
+While the use of LFR for law enforcement is covered by Part 3 of the Data Protection Act 2018 (DPA 2018), outside of this context the relevant legislation is the UK General Data Protection Regulation (UK GDPR) and the DPA 2018.